proycon/sxmo-docs/USERGUIDE.md

 st -e sh -c 'echo hello world!; read' &
 ```

+Place the contents above into `~/.config/sxmo/xinit` and restart X and
+customize away.

 **User Scripts**

-User scripts are custom scripts the user can run via the [global system menu](#strongincluded-menusstrong).
-To add your own custom userscript, create the `$XDG_CONFIG_HOME/sxmo/userscripts` directory and place your `.sh` scripts in the `userscripts` directory.
-If the `userscripts` folder is populated with atleast one script, a new menu item called `Userscripts` will appear in the [global system menu](#strongincluded-menusstrong).
-Note, Userscripts should be set to be executable.
+User scripts are custom scripts the user can run via the [global
+system menu](#strongincluded-menusstrong).
+To add your own custom
+userscript, create the `$XDG_CONFIG_HOME/sxmo/userscripts` directory
+and place your `.sh` scripts in the `userscripts` directory.
+If the
+`userscripts` folder is populated with atleast one script, a new
+menu item called `Userscripts` will appear in the [global system
+menu](#strongincluded-menusstrong).
+Note, Userscripts should be set to
+be executable.

 For examples of scripts Sxmo users have made for their mobile devices, see: